AZAD Engineering Inaugurates Exclusive Lean Manufacturing Facility - www.lokmattimes.com

 AZAD Engineering Inaugurates Exclusive Lean Manufacturing Facility

-Hyderabad (Telangana) [India], April 29: Azad Engineering, a leader in precision engineering, marked another significant milestone today with the ...
+PNN Hyderabad (Telangana) [India], April 30: Azad Engineering, a leader in precision engineering, marked another significant milestone today with ...

-The 7,600 sq. mts. state-of-the-art facility was inaugurated by the following guests from GE Vernova: Mr. Rodolfo Torres, Lean Leader; Mr. Ankur Chandak, Sourcing Leader; Mr. Martin Schaefer, Global Commodity Leader; Mr. Akhona Qabaka, Supplier Quality Leader; Ms. Carly Lorence, Global Planning Lean Leader; and Mr. Rakesh Chopdar, Chairman and CEO of Azad Engineering.
+The 7,600 sq. mts. state-of-the-art facility was inaugurated by the following guests from GE Vernova: Rodolfo Torres, Lean Leader; Ankur Chandak, Sourcing Leader; Martin Schaefer, Global Commodity Leader; Akhona Qabaka, Supplier Quality Leader; Carly Lorence, Global Planning Lean Leader; and Rakesh Chopdar, Chairman and CEO of Azad Engineering.

 This lean manufacturing facility marks a major milestone for Azad Engineering.
 The journey that began with a few machines in 2013 has now evolved into a world-class manufacturing centre, demonstrating a shared commitment to excellence.
 This achievement represents years of rigorous qualification processes, technological advancement, and unwavering determination.
 The path from 2013 to today was marked by exacting quality standards, intensive audits & assessments, and the mastery of increasingly complex manufacturing techniques.
 Azad's team overcame numerous engineering challenges, invested in specialized equipment and skills development, and demonstrated exceptional perseverance through demanding qualification trials.
 Each component required precision tolerances measured in microns, and the company continuously elevated its capabilities through vertical integration to meet the evolving requirements of Azad Engineering's customers for critical power generation components.
 This journey reflects not just technical advancements, but the building of trust through consistent quality delivery even under challenging timelines and specifications.